circuitdao/chia-balance/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```
+When ready, create a new pull request.
+Once it's merged to `main`, it's going to be automatically deployed.

 ## Building